juldone/Kurs24-06-ON/README.md

 ## ✨ **A Personal Note**
 ==================================================================================

-I hope this repository offers you an engaging and clear view of my dedication and growth in the tech field.
+I hope this repository offers you an engaging and clear view of my dedication and growth in the DevOps.
 Feel free to explore and reach out if you have any feedback! 😊

 ==================================================================================